Syncing a CRM campaign to an Acoustic Campaign contact list added fewer members than expected

 - All the enabled maps would run, but if they do not process any records, you would not see it in the Execution History.
-Only the maps that process, or fails the records are logged with their processed statistics.
+Only the maps that process or fail the records are logged with their processed statistics.

 - You can run a single map by itself.
 For example, you can isolate a single map if you wish to do so.

-- Updates that do occur in Campaign will be synchronized twice by the Scribe maps during the next run.
+- Updates that occur in the Campaign will be synchronized twice by the Scribe maps during the next run.
 Leads are processed by 1 and 3.
 Contacts are processed by 2 and 4.

 - After some testing and before you go live with the integration, try a small set of 1000 leads and 1000 contacts and monitor the synchronization performance.
-By doing so, you can approximate the records per second, minute, or an hour and you can calculate the time that it is going to take to synchronize much larger quantities.
+By doing so, you can approximate the records per second, minute, or hour and calculate the time it will take to synchronize much larger quantities.

 Opt-in an opted-out CRM synchronized contact

-To properly opt-in a syncing record that was previously opted out will require submitting a web form that uses Contact Matching to uniquely identify the record that needs to be opted in.
-Once you have opted in the record using a web form you will also need to manually remove the record from the Master Suppression List.
+To correctly opt-in a syncing record that was previously opted out will require submitting a web form that uses Contact Matching to uniquely identify the record that needs to be opted in.
+Once you have opted in the record using a web form, you will need to manually remove the record from the Master Suppression List.

 - Remove the contact from the suppression list associated with the CRM integrated Acoustic Campaign database.